-Our Amerisleep Adjustable Bed+ comes with wall-hugger technology and many of the advanced features outlined above, including USB ports, Bluetooth and WiFi connectivity, and a wireless remote control.
+Our Amerisleep Adjustable Bed+ comes with wall-glide technology and many of the advanced features outlined above, including USB ports, Bluetooth and WiFi connectivity, and a wireless remote control.

 The retainer bar in the bed’s base ensures that your mattress remains securely in place and doesn’t slide around when the bed is adjusted.
 Plus, you can use the Adjustable Bed+ as a stand-alone bed frame or pair it with your existing upholstered bed frame.
 Just take out the slats and slip the base inside.

 The Amerisleep Adjustable Bed+ is available in different sizes, including twin XL, queen, king, California king, and split king.
 To protect your investment, Amerisleep offers a generous 10-year warranty on the Adjustable Bed+.
 This coverage ensures that your new adjustable base will help you find a healthy and comfortable sleep position for many years.

 Shoppers can purchase the Adjustable Bed+ with their favorite Amerisleep mattress and save even more on a comfortable night’s rest.
 Any Amerisleep bed, including our five memory foam mattresses and four hybrid beds, are suitable for use on an adjustable bed.